openshift-scale/workloads/docs/nodevertical.md

 ### PBENCH_SSH_PUBLIC_KEY_FILE
 Default: `~/.ssh/id_rsa.pub`
 Location of the ssh public key to authenticate to the pbench results server.

-### ENABLE_PBENCH_AGENTS
-Default: `false`
-Enables/disables the collection of pbench data on the pbench agent pods.
-These pods are deployed by the tooling playbook.

 ### PBENCH_SERVER
 Default: There is no public default.